karenying/blog.karenying.com/content/posts/2020-06-22--configuring-a-mac-for-a-pc-user.md

 ### Right-click

-Mac keyboards lack the physical right click. ⌃(control) + click, or tap with two fingers are the default equivalent.
+Mac keyboards lack the physical right click. `⌃(control) + click`, or tap with two fingers are the default equivalent.
 But you can also configure your trackpad’s bottom right corner be the right click area.

 Go to System Preferences > Trackpad > Point & Click.
 Then under “Secondary Click”, choose “Click in bottom right corner”.